 You’ll find more examples in our App Gallery.

 To be able to upload tracks, the user must connect the app to their SoundCloud account.
 For this connection, we use OAuth; "An open protocol to allow secure API authorization in a simple and standard method from desktop and web applications."

 The idea behind OAuth is to make it possible for the user to hand out a “key” to their account, without giving away their email and password to the third-party app.
 In our case, an app with a key can access the user’s tracks, delete tracks, upload new tracks, make comments on tracks, see who the user is following, etc. In other words, the key gives full access to the user’s account, except the email address, credit card information, and other sensitive data.

 This is how the connection flow looks for the user...

-The app can store the key so that the user doesn't have to log in the next time he wants to upload a track.
-The key will work until the user revokes the access in his SoundCloud account settings.
+The app can store the key so that the user doesn't have to log in the next time they want to upload a track.
+The key will work until the user revokes the access in their SoundCloud account settings.